 Price variations.
 Does the inventory price on the delivery invoice match that of the quoted price during ordering?
 Is the variance justified (e.g., last-minute request of additional inventory)?

 Product defects.
 Although some product defects are typical, manufacturers should keep them to a minimum.
-Is the inventory from a supplier consistently riddled with mistakes?
+Is the stock from a supplier consistently riddled with mistakes?
 What corrective action is needed?
 How does this affect production time and overall revenue?

 Scorecarding for Quality and Purchasing

 Scorecards allow food manufacturers to identify, qualify, monitor, and reward suppliers based on pre-determined factors (included on the scorecard).
 Depending on the company, scorecarding can be handled manually or using an automated solution.
-The manual process introduces risk because of the inherent fallibility that humans are subject to – mistakes happen, we’re only human.
+However, the manual process introduces risk because of the inherent fallibility that humans are subject to – mistakes happen, we’re only human.